Kamov Ka-27: Military

 (Helix-B) Assault transport armored helicopter, operated from amphibious landing ships or aircraft carriers, with accommodation for two pilots and 16 troops.
-4 suspensions carry rockets, guns, bombs and anti-tank missiles.
-Production begun in the circa 1984 and over 60 were produced.
+Equipped with 4 suspensions to carry rockets, guns, bombs and anti-tank missiles.
+Production began circa 1984 and over 60 were produced.
 It entered Soviet service in 1987.
 Other provisions include a single four-barreled 7.62 mm machine gun or 30 mm Shipunov 2A42.
 Currently under re-activation and upgrade with changed engines and installed modern arms and electronics, among others.